Nakajima A1N: Development

-By 1926, the Imperial Japanese Navy's Mitsubishi 1MF fighters (also known as Type 10 Carrier Fighters) were in need of replacement and so it asked three of the leading Japanese aircraft manufacturers, Nakajima, Mitsubishi and Aichi for proposals for a new carrier-based fighter.
+By 1926, the Imperial Japanese Navy's Mitsubishi 1MF fighters (also known as Type 10 Carrier Fighters) were in need of replacement, and so three of the leading Japanese aircraft manufacturers, Nakajima, Mitsubishi, and Aichi were asked for proposals for a new carrier-based fighter.

 Nakajima purchased a licence from the British Gloster Aircraft Company for production of the Gloster Gambet.
 It was a private venture design for a carrier-based derivative of their earlier Gloster Gamecock fighter.
 The prototype Gambet was built by Gloster and first flew on 12 December 1927.

 The prototype Gambet was shipped to Japan early in 1928.
 After modifications were made and it was fitted with a Nakajima-built Bristol Jupiter engine, the Gambet was evaluated by the Japanese navy against competitors from Aichi and Mitsubishi.
 It proved to be more manoeuvrable while still being a stable gun platform and was selected in April 1929 for production as the Navy Type 3 Carrier Fighter, with the short designation A1N1.
 50 A1N1s were built.

-The A1N2 used the 336 kW (450 hp) Nakajima Kotobuki 2 engine, and was introduced in 1930.
+The A1N2 used the 336 kW (450 hp) Nakajima Kotobuki 2 engine and was introduced in 1930.
 Production of approximately 100 was completed by 1932.

 Design

 The Gambet was a single-seat, single-bay biplane, of all-wooden construction and powered by an air-cooled Bristol Jupiter radial engine.
-While similar to the Gamecock, it was fitted with longer-span wings, internal flotation bags and arrestor hooks for carrier operations.
+While similar to the Gamecock, it was fitted with longer-span wings, internal flotation bags, and arrestor hooks for carrier operations.